 - No DNA primer is required.

-- 20 cycles of PCR will result in amplification of the target sequence by about 20-fold.
+- 20 cycles of PCR will result in an amplification of the target sequence by about 20-fold.

-- PCR amplification, as described in the text, involves the use of fluorescent-tagged dNTP analogues.
+- PCR amplification, as described in the text, involves the use of fluorescent-tagged dNTP analogs.

 - The introduction of thermo-stable RNA polymerases represents a significant advance in PCR technology.